vdaas/vald/docs/contributing/coding-style.md

 ### Parallel test

-In Vald, we use parallel test to accelerate the execution of tests by default.
-There are two layers of enabling parallel test.
+In Vald, we use parallel tests to accelerate the execution of tests by default.
+There are two layers of enabling parallel tests.

 1. Parallel for the test function
-2. Parallel for the subtests in test function
+2. Parallel for the subtests in the test function

-The generated test case will enable these two parallel mode by default.
+The generated test case will enable these two parallel modes by default.
 It is implemented by:

 ```go
 func Test_server_CreateIndex(t *testing.T) {